Influence of temperature on the magnetic oscillations in graphene with spin splitting: a new approach: MO at nonzero temperature

 where $B=\omega/l$ is the center of the spin peaks.
 Equation (\ref{Ts}) gives the maximum temperature to observe the spin splitting in the MO.
 Given that $B=\omega/l=\mu^{2}/l\alpha^{2}$, then $T_{s}$ is proportional to $\mu^{2}$, so high Fermi energy favors the observation of the spin splitting in the magnetization.
 It should be noted that the condition given by equation (\ref{Ts}) has to be taken into account alongside with the need of high $\mu$ (about $\mu\gtrsim100$ meV, see figure \ref{fig1}) to observe the spin splitting at zero temperature.
 Therefore, for practical terms, equation (\ref{Ts}) should only be applied when $\mu\gtrsim100$ meV.

-In figure \ref{fig6} it is shown the plot of equation (\ref{Ts}) as a function of the magnetic field $B$ (solid line) and for $\mu=250$ meV (scatter), where $B=\omega/l=\mu^2/l\alpha^2$.
+In figure \ref{fig6} we plotted equation (\ref{Ts}) as a function of the magnetic field $B$ (solid line) and for $\mu=250$ meV (scatter), where $B=\omega/l=\mu^2/l\alpha^2$.
 We see that, in general, $T_{s}$ is very low unless $B$ is very high.
 For instance, at $\mu=250$ meV, we have that $B\sim1$ T gives $T_{s}\sim0.3$ K. Thus, even for high magnetic field, it requires a very low temperature to observe the spin splitting in the MO.
+Furthermore, if one also considers disorder in graphene, one should expect that the spin temperature becomes lower with increasing disorder.